Tom Almadon

-Tom Almadon (תום אלמדון; born November 30, 1984) is an American-Israeli footballer.
+Tom Almadon (תום אלמדון; born November 30, 1984) is a former American-Israeli footballer.

-He plays for Maccabi Ahi Nazareth and was the goalkeeper for the Israel national under-21 football team.
+He plays for Maccabi Akhi Nazareth and was the goalkeeper for the Israel national under-21 football team.
 A product of Maccabi Haifa youth department, he has been reserve goalkeeper (covering Nir Davidovich) for the senior team for the past three years and appeared once in the UEFA Champions League.
 He was loaned to Hapoel Nazareth Illit for the 2007–08 season.